AfSIS-at-CIESIN/RMODIS/README.md

 The outputs for 2014 are located on the AfSIS FTP Site ftp://africagrids.net/Other/Test/Nigeria/

+RModisRevised_NDVI&EVI.R and Modis_Quarterly.R are scripts created to update the quarterly MODIS 250m /MOD13Q1 datasets.

 The RModis-copy.R is authored by
  Guido Cervone (cervone@polygonsu.edu) and Yanni Cao (yvc5268@polygonsu.edu), The Pennsylvania State University